TimGrt/Ansible-Bootstrap/README.md

-# Ansible-Bootstrap
+# Ansible Collection - timgrt.bootstrap

-Ansible Playbook to bootstrap all nodes in a given inventory file
+Documentation for the collection.